hpc-gridware/clusterscheduler/Readme.md

 ## Preparing for the Future

-Our immediate focus is on laying a robust foundation for the future of cluster schedulers.
+Our immediate focus is on laying a robust foundation for the future of Cluster Scheduler.
 We’ll be:

 * Convert the code base to C++ and CMake.
 * Support modern development environments (e.g. CLion).